davidhwyllie/findNeighbour4/README.md

 * an M20 EC2 instance (currently USD 0.22/hr) with 4G RAM and 20G disc storage will manage about 100,000 samples.

 # Comparison with findNeighbour2
-findNeighbour3 is a development of [findNeighbour2](https://github.com/davidhwyllie/findNeighbour2).
+findNeighbour4 is a development of [findNeighbour2](https://github.com/davidhwyllie/findNeighbour2).
-findNeighbour3's RESTful API is backwards compatible with that of findNeighbour2, but offers increased functionality.
+findNeighbour4's RESTful API is backwards compatible with that of findNeighbour2, but offers increased functionality.
 There are the following other differences:
-* It uses additional compression (*double delta*), resulting in it needing about 30-50% of the memory required by findNeighbour2.
+* It uses much less RAM and is much faster, due to use of a specialised CatWalk component, and other changes.
 * It uses mongodb, not relational databases, for persistent storage.
 * Queries are much faster for large numbers of samples
 * It performs clustering.
 * It is 'mixture-aware' and implements an approach for detecting mixed samples.
-* Dependencies on linux-specific packages have been removed.
+* Clustering requires the linux specific *networkit* library.
 * It does not use any storage in a filesystem, except for logging.
 * Internally, it has been refactored into four components, managing the web server, in-memory storage, on-disc storage, and clustering.
 * It is only accessible via a RESTful endpoint.
 The xmlrpc API included with findNeighbour2 has been removed.